 In addition to support Aseprite development, when you pay for Aseprite you'll get:

-- A Windows installer and a portable .zip application, signed by David Capello, lead developer of Aseprite
+- A Windows installer and a portable .zip application, signed by Igara Studio S.A., developer team of Aseprite

 - A Steam key to get automatic updates.